The 9 times table trick is a cool trick to learn

 This is 9 times table trick – one back add to nine – is great for children that do not like the finger method below.

 It is easy to learn.
 Get them to learn the rules and and write them out.
 Once they have written them a few times, they will be then ready to practice them.
 So easy!
 It works up to 9 x 9.
-After that it gets a bit confusing for them, but most children will member 10, 11 and 12 times nine with a little memory practice.
+After that it gets a bit confusing for them, but most children will member 10, 11 and 12 times 9 with a little memory practice.
 I play a game where I ask my students just to tell me the first number.
 For example 9 x 7 is 63.
 They just have to say 6.
 We are thus learning the times tables slowly and they are smiling.
-I then move on to say what plus 6 is nine.
+I then move on to say, ‘What plus 6 is 9?’
 They then say 3 and we all say the answer is 63.

 1: Hold both hands in front of you and look at your fingers.